nechayut/miniproject07/README.md

 # miniproject07
-ETL workshop by using GCP
+ETL workshop by using GCP & Apache airflow